Frequently Asked Questions

 Q. Who can access your program?

-MPS is open to anyone 18 yrs. or older, who self-identify as having had, currently have or are at risk of having lived experience with mental health.
+MPS is open to anyone 18 years or older, who self-identify as having had, currently have, or are at risk of having lived experience with mental health.

 Q. How can I get involved?

 There are many ways to get involved with MPS!
-Read and/or contribute to our monthly newsletter, attend Member/Participant meetings (Community Meetings on Thursdays from 1:00pm to 2:00pm), participate in groups and activities; facilitate a group or come up with one; serve on our Board of Directors, check out our wish list for items needed or make a donation.
+Read and/or contribute to our monthly newsletter, attend Member/Participant meetings (see our groups page for more info), participate in groups and activities; facilitate a group or come up with one; serve on our Board of Directors, or check out our wish list for items needed or make a donation.

 Q. What is the Warm Line?